-GH's will maintain an ongoing comprehensive program of both formal and informal site visit health and safety walk through inspections of all facilities and job sites.
+The Division will maintain an ongoing comprehensive program of both formal and informal site visit health and safety walk through inspections of all facilities and job sites.

 Formal inspection frequency shall be two times a year for schools and three times a year for remaining sites, reviewing the level of risk in the operation of equipment or the activities conducted at the facility.
-These inspections will be documented on the applicable inspection forms found in Appendix D on eCompliance.
+These inspections will be documented on the applicable inspection forms found in eCompliance/Inspections.

-Informal inspections or site visits are visual/observational and shall occur by managers and assisted by or reviewed by the OH&S officer on a monthly basis and by an employer representative (person in charge of the site or classroom) prior to the commencement of work daily.
+Informal inspections or site visits are visual/observational and shall occur by managers and assisted by or reviewed by the Health and Safety Officer on a monthly basis and by an employer representative (person in charge of the site or classroom) prior to the commencement of work daily.